viperML/neohome/content/blog/flake-utils/index.md

 - `devShells.<system>.<name>`
 - *etc*

 `system` refers to a string, which corresponds to the **runtime system** of the package.
-This means, that if we are on a `x86_64-linux` [^2] system, `nix build` will automatically pick the `packages.x86_64-linux.<name>` output if we use just `<name>` (and so on for shell, develop, run...).
+This means, that if we are on a `x86_64-linux` [^2] system, `nix build` will automatically pick the `packages.x86_64-linux.<name>` output if we just use `<name>` (and so on for shell, develop, run...).

+So in general, we want to conform to this output schema of packages and devshells.

 ## Outputs for multiple systems

-Let's say that you are writing a flake that outputs some `package`.
+Let's say that you are writing a flake that outputs some package.
 This should be available in multiple systems that you want to support.
-The easiest solution would be to use `callPackage` into an external file, so we can factor out some code, the same way we organize packages in `nixpkgs`:
+For example, you want to be able to build it in your aarch64 and x86_64 machines.
+To do so, we can factor out the package definition into a `package.nix`, which we can call:

 ```nix
 {